School Mission & Overview

 For more information, please check out the district's Physical Education page.

 All students have once-a-week music instruction during the school year from Music for Minors.
 These lessons are centered around rhythm, voice, music theory, and musicianship.
-Starting in 5th grade, students can opt to receive instrumental instruction.
+Starting in 5th grade, students receive instrumental instruction through Music for Minors (5th grade) and Myriad Music (6-8th grade).
 Check out our Music page for more information!

 Library

 All students have regular visits to borrow books from the school's library.
-While at the library, students can check-in and out books.
+While at the library, students can check out books.
 The library contains a variety of literature including biographies, poetry, short stories, and non-fiction.
 Check out the library catalog!

 For more information, please check out our Library page.

-For more information and/or to volunteer, please check out Art page.
+For more information, please check out our Art page.

 Field Trips and Assemblies